nhsconnect/FHIR-NRLS-API/pages/development_guidance/interactions/api_interaction_delete.md

 ## Response

-The `delete` interaction removes an existing resource.
-The interaction is performed by an HTTP DELETE of the DocumentReference resource.
+The `delete` interaction removes an existing `DocumentReference` resource.

 ### Success